juanmirod/event-planner/README.md

 ## Requirements

-You need node and npm installed on the system, also gulp-cli installed globally to run the gulp command without messy paths.
+You need node and npm installed on the system, also gulp-cli and bower installed globally to run gulp and bower without node_modules/... paths.

 ## Install and Run instructions